DannyGusev/Readiness/README.md

 # Readiness
-Check list into excel
+Check list into excel.
-this check list made with c# windows forms application fill the form and click generate to copy values to excel file
+this check list made with c# windows forms application. fill the form and click generate to copy values to excel file